Making a Process Workflow

-Then, choose whom to assign the task to.
+Next, choose whom to assign the task to.
 It can be a specific user, a group, or a user field in your form.
 If you click Choose assignee from other sources, you can choose Add by User Filter, Add by Dataset, or Add by Formula.
 Click here for more information on advanced assignment methods.

-The default assignment option is that only one user needs to approve the item.
+Under Assignment Options, the default assignment option is that only one user needs to approve the item.
 If you have multiple approvers, click here to learn more about advanced assignment options.

-Under When does this step happen, you can add conditions to only allow the step to happen in certain conditions.
+Under When does this step happen?, you can add conditions to only allow the step to happen in certain conditions.

 Adding a parallel branch

 The second use case is to create two separate branches that are dependent on data in the form.
 If certain data is triggered, the item goes down one side.
 If not, it goes down the other.
-To configure this, click Change on the branch and then write the condition for when that branch should open.
+To configure this, click Change on the branch and then write the condition for when that branch should happen.

 Adding a goto

-A goto action allows you to hop between workflow steps when certain conditions are met.
+A goto allows you to hop between workflow steps when certain conditions are met.
 You can jump forward or backward within the workflow steps.
 For example, if someone is filling out a travel request, but doesn’t require hotel accommodations, plane tickets, or a travel advance, you can skip other steps and go straight to a final approval.

-To configure the goto, enter the conditions under which it should fire and then name the step the item should go to.
+To configure the goto, enter the conditions under which it should fire and then name of the step the item should go to.